pfistfl/talk_reisensburg_xgb_multiobj/presentation.md

 - Knowles, J. (2006)
   ParEGO: a hybrid algorithm with on-line landscape approximation for expensive multiobjective optimization problems.
   IEEE Transactions on Evolutionary Computation ( Volume: 10 , Issue: 1 , Feb.
 2006 )

+---
+# Constraint vs. Multi-Objective Optimization

+- An alternative to our approach would be putting constraints on e.g fairness measures.

+  $\rightarrow$ hard constraints (e.g. memory consumption during inference) can be useful

+  $\rightarrow$ In many cases, users want to choose the trade-off from the offered models.